 Anna Seghers was one of the most notable German intellectuals of the twentieth century.
 With an extensive literary career spanning six decades, Seghers chronicled many of the century's major historical events in her writing.
 Her oeuvre encompasses the genres of critical essay, novel, novella, short story, and radio play.
 Already a leading female author at the end of the 1920s, Seghers rose to preeminence as her works were translated and read around the world.

-Godsall-Myers, Jean, Jennifer Marston William.
+Godsall-Myers, Jean.
 "Anna Seghers".
 The Literary Encyclopedia.
 First published 28 October 2005

 Articles on Seghers' works

 - Aufstand der Fischer von St. Barbara [Revolt of the Fishermen of St. Barbara]

 - Ausflug der toten Mädchen [Excursion of the Dead Girls]

 - Das wirkliche Blau: Eine Geschichte aus Mexiko [Benito's Blue: A Story from Mexico]

 - Die Kraft der Schwachen [The Power of the Weak]

 - Die Toten auf der Insel Djal [The Dead On the Island Djal]